 Injection molding with steel molds can facilitate high-volume production of parts into the millions.

 Injection-molded parts may be reinforced by adding fillers into the liquid resin, improving tensile strength.

 With the proper treatment, injection-molded parts come out of the mold with a smooth finish that requires no further refinement.

 Injection molding can use almost any type of plastic that can also be combined together.
-This unmatched versatility is what makes injection molding so popular and suitable for some of the most demanding industries in the world.
-You can check out our selection of available materials and finishes on this page.
+This unmatched versatility makes injection molding so popular and suitable for some of the most demanding industries in the world.
+You can check out the selection of available materials and finishes our injection molding service handles on this page.

 Injection molding is one of the most affordable ways to manufacture large quantities of parts, especially for bigger production runs.
-Even though designing and creating the mold can take time, after that, the process becomes very affordable and efficient.
+Even though designing and creating the mold can take time, the process then becomes very affordable and efficient.

-Before production can begin, we will first need to design the injection mold tool.
-How long this takes will depend on the complexity of your project, but the usual timeline can be as short as a week and as long as a couple of months.
+The first step in our injection molding service is to design the injection mold tool.
+How long this takes will depend on the complexity of your project.
+The usual timeline can be as short as a week and as long as a couple of months.